World Cup Bracket 2018: Results, Qualified Teams After Friday's Knockout Play

 World Cup Bracket 2018: Results, Qualified Teams After Friday's Knockout PlayJuly 6, 2018

-France and Belgium will meet in the semi-finals of the 2018 FIFA World Cup at the Saint Petersburg Stadium on Tuesday after both teams secured victories on Friday.
+France and Belgium will meet in the semi-finals of the 2018 FIFA World Cup at Saint Petersburg Stadium on Tuesday after both teams secured victories on Friday.

 Les Bleus beat Uruguay 2-0 in their quarter-final thanks to goals from Raphael Varane and Antoine Griezmann.

-Belgium knocked out favourites Brazil with a Fernandinho own goal sending them on their way before Kevin De Bruyne doubled their lead.
-Renato Augusto pulled one back for the Selecao but they could not find an equaliser.
+Belgium knocked out tournament favourites Brazil, with a Fernandinho own goal sending them on their way before Kevin De Bruyne doubled their lead.
+Renato Augusto pulled one back for the Selecao, but they could not find an equaliser.

 Uruguay 2-0 France